jobbrIO/docs/dev/tooling.md

 You'll need to install the following tools in order to compile the different projects

-- Microsoft .NET Framework 4.6.2 Developer Pack and Language Packs from [Microsoft Download Center](https://www.microsoft.com/en-us/download/confirmation.aspx?id=53321)
+- Microsoft Visual Studio 2022 from https://www.visualstudio.com/downloads/
-- Microsoft Visual Studio 2015 from https://www.visualstudio.com/downloads/
+- The .NET SDK shipped with Visual Studio 2022 is sufficient, alternatively install the .NET 6 SDK

 ## Dashboard Frontend